bonanitech/blog/_posts/2018-05-12-how-to-install-hass.io-on-ubuntu-server-18.04.md

 Write down the address of each add-on repository that you have added to your installation, the name of all installed add-on and their configuration, they will be needed later.

+**--- EDIT \(10/24/2018\) ---**

+Like John Mesberg [well remembered in the comments section](https://bonani.tech/how-to-install-hass.io-on-ubuntu-server-18.04/#comment-4159094116), you can use the Hass.io snapshot feature for the backup and restore process.

 <br />

 **STEP 2:** Install host O.S.